rajeshprasanth/espresso-automation-scripts/README.md

-# espresso-automation-scripts
-Scripts for Quantum Espresso Automation
+# Espresso-Automation-Scripts (Scripts for Quantum Espresso Automation)
   This repository contains the scripts for automating Quantum Espresso Calculations.
   Content
   1.vcrelax2scf